gbrown831/TopologyProject/README.md

  - DataEngineering.py for code fragment embedding extraction
  - AnalyticalEngineering.ipynb for EDA and topological feature analysis

 In this Repo, results from topological feature analysis are all stored in figs folder.
-However, exlporatory data analysis results are located in AnalyticalEngineering.ipynb notebook as well as the topological feature analysis results for the class level.
+However, exploratory data analysis results are located in AnalyticalEngineering.ipynb notebook as well as the topological feature analysis results for the class level.

-Results seen in figs functionally identical to AnalyticalEngineering.ipynb notebook, but come from Cynthia Xiong and Michael Wojdak's work.
+Results seen in figs come from code functionally identical to AnalyticalEngineering.ipynb notebook, but are Cynthia Xiong and Michael Wojdak's work.
 Their githubs are attached.

 https://github.com/CynthiaTheGriffin/topology_project/blob/main/AnalyticalEngineering2.ipynb